communitybig/comm-mate/README.md

-# pkgbuild-template-meta-package
+# comm-mate

-Template for meta packages
+Meta package for Mate